idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 <!--- Shortened link to this document: --->

 **Important!
 Please complete all your translation projects in your current CafeTran version before updating.**

+## 2018 Akua Update 12 (20180901)

+- Extension of the "Transfer tags to matches" option for the matches found in Machine Translation results.
+- Showing context in the filtered view of Layout 6 Compact.
+- Fixed closing of the tabs after changing their position via drag and drop.
+- Fixed the display of exact and fuzzy matches in the Matchboard for Translation Memories with the option "Keep out of auto-assembling" on.
+- Added the "Minimal prefix length" option in Edit > Preferences > Glossary tab.

 ## 2018 Akua Update 11 (20180730)